 WOSB Program and EDWOSB Program Certification

-Koprince Law’s WOSB attorneys can help you understand the WOSB Program and EDWOSB Program eligibility requirements.
+Koprince Law’s WOSB attorneys can help you understand the WOSB Program and EDWOSB Program certifications and eligibility requirements.
 We will review your bylaws, operating agreement or other corporate documents, as well as your ongoing business practices, to ensure that your company meets the “unconditional” ownership and control requirements.
 If you are seeking EDWOSB status, we will help you complete the SBA Form 413 and other documentation you need to demonstrate economic disadvantage.

 WOSB Protests and EDWOSB Protests

 If you lose a WOSB or EDWOSB set-aside contract to a company you believe is ineligible, you may be able to file a WOSB protest or EDWOSB protest with the SBA.
 Win the protest, and your competitor will be disqualified–hopefully resulting in an award to your small business.

 Koprince Law’s WOSB attorneys can put together a WOSB protest or EDWOSB protest, challenging your competitor’s status as an eligible awardee, and giving you another shot at the contract.